akamai-contrib/code-once-deploy-everywhere-demo/README.md

 akamai pipeline merge -n -p astronaut-training prod
 ```

 This command does the find/search of all the variables defined in the variableDefinitions.json, environments folder variables.json file, and the rule /template .json files.
 Arrays and objects are also able to be substituted as well.
 The merge output will go in the /dist folder and will be the full raw artifact that can be used to update the desired configuration.
-The -n argument (no-validate) is importannt so that it only does the merge (find/replace) locally.
+The -n argument (no-validate) is important so that it only does the merge (find/replace) locally.
 Run this command from one directory above.